SeanAdamsDev/SeanAdamsDev/README.md

 **Let's Connect!** :incoming_envelope:

 If you're seeking an enthusiastic and diligent web developer who is eager to make a mark in the industry, I would love to connect!
-Feel free to reach out to me via email at seanadams.adams@gmail.com or through my LinkedIn profile [Your LinkedIn Profile].
+Feel free to reach out to me via email at seanadams.adams@gmail.com.